Green Man farm site should be sold, Labour MS says

 The Welsh government declined to comment.

-Last week Auditor General for Wales Adrian Crompton said ministers acted with "avoidable haste" to buy the farm, and that officials "did not keep a record of matters discussed" with the company in meetings.
+Last week Auditor General for Wales, Adrian Crompton, said ministers acted with "avoidable haste" to buy the farm, and that officials "did not keep a record of matters discussed" with the company in meetings.

-The Welsh government said the report made clear the acquisition followed "appropriate processes" and was "value for money".
+The Welsh government said the auditor's report made clear the acquisition followed "appropriate processes" and was "value for money".

-Officials have been discussing leasing the site to the festival company.
-While it is not expected that the main Green Man festival itself would move to the site, officials have told councillors there are plans to hold three gatherings a year for as many as 3,000 people at the farm.
+While it is not expected that the main Green Man event itself would move to the site, officials have told councillors there are plans to hold three gatherings a year for as many as 3,000 people at the farm.

-Meanwhile the Welsh government has published a report that says the flood risk at the site is "moderate to high".
+Meanwhile the Welsh government has disclosed a report that says the flood risk at the site is "moderate to high".

+Ministers have repeatedly defended the project, saying it was necessary to secure the future of the festival in Wales.

+It has caused a row with opposition politicians who questioned why the Welsh government bought it before Green Man had submitted a full business case.

+The boss of the festival, Fiona Stewart, said the festival submitted an "extensive vision document" and said she would employ a local farmer to manage the land.

-"I just don't think it's a good use of resources," the Swansea East Senedd member said.
+"I just don't think it's a good use of resources," Mr Hedges, Member of the Senedd (MS) for Swansea East, said.

 "We've got things we can do with that sort of money."